-There are two write protection methods provided on this device, (1) Block Lock (BP) protection mode (2) Advanced Sector protection mode.
-If WPSEL=0, flash is under BP protection mode.
-If WPSEL=1, flash is under Advanced Sector protection mode.
-The default value of WPSEL is "0".
-WPSEL command can be used to set WPSEL=1.
-Please note that WPSEL is an OTP bit.
-Once WPSEL is set to 1, there is no chance to recovery WPSEL back to "0".
-If the flash is put on BP mode, the Advanced Sector protection mode is disabled.
-Contrarily, if flash is on the Advanced Sector protection mode, the BP mode is disabled.
+There are two write protection methods provided on this device, (1) Block Protection (BP) mode or (2) Advanced Sector Protection mode.
+The protection modes are mutually exclusive.
+The WPSEL bit selects which protection mode is enabled.
+If WPSEL=0 (factory default), BP mode is enabled and Advanced Sector Protection mode is disabled.
+If WPSEL=1, Advanced Sector Protection mode is enabled and BP mode is disabled.
+The WPSEL command is used to set WPSEL=1.
+A WREN command must be executed to set the WEL bit before sending the WPSEL command.
+Please note that the WPSEL bit is an OTP bit.
+Once WPSEL is set to "1", it cannot be programmed back to "0".